Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

     * (optional) `default` is the default container runtime to use for running Docker containers.
 This option has no effect on `singularity` containers.
-* (optional) `environment_variables` that are set on the Azure Batch start task.
-Note that environment variables are not expanded and are passed as-is.
-* (optional) `environment_variables_keyvault_secret_id` are any additional
-environment variables that should be applied to the start task but are stored in KeyVault.
-The secret stored in KeyVault must be a valid YAML/JSON string, e.g., `{ "env_var_name": "env_var_value" }`.

 ## Full template
 A full template of a credentials file can be found